The Hairy Toe

-excerpted from Spooky Maryland
+Excerpted from Spooky Maryland

-retold by S.E.
+Retold by S.E.
 Schlosser

-Once there was an old woman who went out in the woods to dig up some roots to cook for dinner.
+Once there was an old woman who went out into the woods to dig up some roots to cook for dinner.
 She spotted something funny sticking out of the leaves and dug around until she uncovered a great big hairy toe.
 There was some good meat on that toe which would make a real tasty dinner, so the old woman put it in her basket and took it home.

 When she got back to her cottage, the old woman boiled up a kettle-full of hairy toe soup, which she ate for dinner that night.
 It was the best meal she’d had in weeks!
 The old woman went to bed that night with a full stomach and a big smile.

-Along about midnight, a cold wind started blowing in the tops of the trees around the old woman’s house.
+About midnight, a cold wind started blowing in the tops of the trees around the old woman’s house.
 A large black cloud crept over the moon and from the woods a hollow voice rumbled: “Hairy toe!
 Hairy toe!
 I want my hairy toe!”
 Inside the house, the old woman stirred uneasily in her bed and nervously pulled the covers up over her ears.

 From the woods there came a stomp-stomp-stomping noise as the wind whistled and jerked at the treetops.
 In the clearing at the edge of the forest, a hollow voice said: “Hairy toe!
 Hairy toe!
 I want my hairy toe!”
 Inside the house, the old woman shuddered and turned over in her sleep.